joelermantraut/stm32f4-wattmeter/README.md

 ## Description

 Project uses two ADC channel of the board, to measure voltage and current.
 To voltage, and adapt stage was added to connect it to 220V.
-There an transformer and an operational amplifier circuit was used.
+There is a transformer, and an operational amplifier circuit was used.
 For current, a Hall effect sensor was connected through the line of an outlet to connect any device.
-Obviouly, another adapt circuit was incorporated.
+Obviously, another adapt circuit was incorporated.
-An 20x4 LCD display shows power measurement.
+A 20x4 LCD display shows power measurement.
 220V input voltage is used to feed all circuit.

 ## About code